 The logical universe was originally an artifact of modal logic, relating to the propositional form It is logically necessary that p.
 In this study, variables like p represent propositions.
 Among compound propositions created through logical connectives, some are true irrespective of the truth values of their component propositions and they are classed as logically necessary.
 The logical universe is exhausted by the space in which all such logically necessary are indeed true.

 Modal logic as taught by the Philosophy Department may not extend to a definition of the mathematical symbol for implication but a suitable definition can be given with forms of modal logic.
 However it is not sufficient simply to take the antecedent and consequent in a simple generalisation of boolean material implication.
 Implicit in the sign for mathematical implication is an assertion about the possibility of the antecedent being true.
 Implication is not admitted from any antecedent that is false throughout the logical universe.

 "What are we allowed to teach the children?" - one could be thinking thus with a cotton-wool helmet on.
 Possibly one dares not take off such helmet, especially if it was fitted at Teachers' College.
-However morally speaking one should not reward an annexure with vassal's performance of a rank apologetics.
+However morally speaking one should not reward an annexure with a vassal's performance.